 When a facility has poor indoor air quality, a building could be classified as “sick,” meaning occupants may experience irritation, allergies, asthma, disease, including heightened risk to rapid spread of coronavirus.

 Stark Tech Group, and its affiliates R.L.
 Kistler, T.P.
-Woodside, U&S Services, Buckpitt, MC2, and Shaw Mechanical, has partnered with Healthway to offer our customers state-of-the-art Disinfecting Filtration System technology to add new filtration capabilities that trap airborne pathogens at >99.99% efficiency.
+Woodside, U&S Services, Buckpitt, MC2, and Shaw Mechanical, have partnered with Healthway to offer our customers state-of-the-art Disinfecting Filtration System technology to add new filtration capabilities that trap airborne pathogens at >99.99% efficiency.

 Hundreds of schools across New York and Florida are using Healthway products as part of their indoor air quality improvement measures.
-This case study highlights a few of the projects in Western New York and New York City.